Support Remote Learning and Teaching

 CSUN Lecture Capture In a Bag & Lighting/Mic Kits

-Due to incredibly high demand for our first offering, IT is providing 400 additional "Lecture Capture in a Bag" kits.
+Due to incredibly high demand, the Faculty Technology Center is providing "Lecture Capture in a Bag" kits.
 These include a high-definition webcam, a high quality microphone, lighting, and a document camera, as well as tools to connect all of these devices to your computer.
 The document camera is our equivalent of an "infinite whiteboard" and is fully supported in Zoom as a second camera, allowing for easy switching back and forth.

-Information Technology is also providing 100 kits of just the light box and microphone.
+The Faculty Technology Center is also providing 100 kits of just the light box and microphone.
 Many applicants for the full kits indicated that they only really needed those items.

 You may apply for one, or the other.
 Faculty may keep the kits throughout the current term and, if teaching again after the current term, will have the opportunity to renew.
 Otherwise, kits should be returned at the end of the semester.
 We will be tracking who receives kits for inventory purposes.